You’ve landed at the Electronic Endnotes page for the Rethinking Rest book. The electronic endnotes include hyperlinks to related content.

 These feasts were linked back to the story of the exodus from slavery, which ultimately is a picture of the Israelites attempt to return to the function and order of the original creation.

-Sabbath rest for the land only applied to the land inside Israel’s borders (Deuteronomy 15:3).
+Sabbath rest for the land only applied to the land inside Israel’s borders.
 It didn’t apply to Jewish-owned land in foreign lands.
-The release of debts had similar restrictions.
+According to Deuteronomy 15:3, the release of debts had similar restrictions.
 Loans to foreigners were not required to be released.
 These boundaries were just another reminder of Eden.
 A certain set of rules existed within its boundaries, but a different standard existed outside those borders.

 This description is not a foreshadowing literary device.
 We literally got married at night, in the middle of a snow and ice storm!